oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## C.3 String length

-A string should not have a length greater than:
+A string SHOULD NOT have a length greater than:

 * 1000 for
   * `/document/acknowledgments[]/names[]`